UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-meta.rst

 It also maps pretty much directly to (some of) the core Python datatypes: lists, dictionaries, strings, and numbers.

-So JSON is a nice way to save data for a program like Mailman.
+So JSON is a nice way to save data for a program like mailroom.

 Goal
 ----

 Your goal is to use a JSON-save system started in the Metaprogramming Lesson (:ref:`metaprogramming`) to make your model classes saveable and loadable as JSON.

-YOu can download the package here:
+You can download the package here:

 :download:`json_save.zip </examples/metaprogramming/json_save.zip>`